 bid may be less than the total amount of taxes and interest due.
 The highest bidder wins a lien on the property.

 The Scavenger Sale is an attempt to return properties to productive use and return them to the tax rolls.

 The Annual Tax Sale, which by law the Treasurer's Office also must conduct, is a yearly auction of the prior year's delinquent taxes – not the properties themselves.
 Investors bid on the right to pay the overdue taxes and win a lien on the property.

-The sale is scheduled to begin at 8 a.m. on February 14, 2022.
-Delinquent taxes for Tax Years 2001 through 2018 will be eligible for auction at the Scavenger Sale.
+The sale was completed on March 2, 2022.
+Delinquent and forfeited taxes eligible for Tax Years 2001 through 2018 were offered for auction at the Scavenger Sale.

 The successful bidder will be that person bidding the highest dollar amount.
 This amount may be less than the total taxes and interest due on a property.

 Pursuant to Illinois law, the opening bid on a parcel at the Scavenger Sale must be $250.00, or one-half of the total taxes due if such amount is less than $500.00.
 Thereafter, the minimum bidding increment will be $50.00.
 Bidders are allowed to bid in